-Account Management
+CFDs Account Management

 The best way to practice successful cfd money management in CFD Trading is for a to keep losses lower than the profits they make.
 This is called risk:reward ratio.

-Account Management Strategies
+CFDs Account Management Methods

 This technique is used to increase the profitability of an investment strategy by trading only when you have the potential to make more than 3 times more than what you are risking.

 If you invest using a high risk reward ratio of 3:1 or more, you significantly increase your chances of becoming profitable in the long run.
-The Chart below shows you how:
+The CFDs Chart below shows you how:

 Just remember that whenever you have a good risk to reward ratio, your chances of being profitable as a trader are much greater even if you have a lower win percentage for your cfd strategy.

-Never use a risk to reward ratio where you can lose more pips one trade than you plan to make.
+Never use a risk to reward ratio where you can lose more pips one cfd trade than you plan to make.
 It does not make sense to risk 1,000 dollars in order to make only 100 dollars.

 This type of investment strategy makes no sense and you will lose on the long term.

-Account Management Strategies
+CFDs Account Management Methods

-The percent risk technique is a technique where you risk the same percentage of your account balance per transaction - Account Management Methods.
+The percent risk technique is a technique where you risk the same percentage of your account balance per transaction - CFD Account Management Methods.

-Percent risk based method says that there will be a certain percentage of your account equity balance that is at risk per trade.
-To calculate the percent risk per each trade transaction, you need to know two things, the percentage risk that you've chosen and lot size of an open order so as to calculate where to put the stop loss order.
-Since the percent is known, we shall use it to calculate the lot size of the trade order to be placed in the cfds market, this is known as position size.
+Percent risk based method says that there will be a certain percentage of your cfd account equity balance that is at risk per trade.
+To calculate the percent risk per each cfd trade transaction, you need to know two things, the percentage risk that you've chosen and lot size of an open cfd order so as to calculate where to put the stop loss cfd order.
+Since the percent is known, we shall use it to calculate the lot size of the cfd trade order to be placed in the cfds market, this is known as position size.

 Example

-If you have an account balance of $50,000 in your account and risk percent is 2%
+If you have an account balance of $50,000 in your cfd account and risk percent is 2%

 Then 2 % is equal to $1,000